-Don’t just learn about health care in a classroom—immerse yourself through theory and practice in compelling public health issues in London and Kingston, Jamaica, that are affecting local communities, countries, and the global population right now.
-Our Health Practice & Policy Program will help you do just that.
+Don’t just learn about health care in a classroom—immerse yourself through theory and practice in compelling public health issues in London, Oxford, and Kingston, Jamaica, that are affecting local communities, countries, and the global population right now.

-Through our program, you’ll discover the different perspectives, challenges, and needs of different populations in London and Kingston, Jamaica, with a once-in-a-lifetime service learning and practicum opportunity.
+Through our program, you discover the different perspectives, challenges, and needs of diverse populations in London and Kingston with a once-in-a-lifetime service learning and practicum opportunity.

-Your course load will include one health studies course taught by IES Abroad in London, one course taught at the Institue of Human Sciences at the University of Oxford, one elective course from the Study London Program, and an intensive service learning and practicum in London and Kingston, Jamaica, at the University of the West Indies School of Nursing, Mona.
-You’ll be based in London and will commute to Oxford once a week for lecture and seminar discussion.
-Our program emphasizes experiential learning, including a practicum in London with public and private organizations that provide health care.
+Your course load includes one health studies course taught by IES Abroad in London, a lecture series and dedicated seminar taught at the Institute of Human Sciences at the University of Oxford, one elective course from the Study London Program, and an intensive service learning and practicum in London and Kingston at the University of the West Indies School of Nursing, Mona.
+You are based in London and commute to Oxford once a week for lecture and seminar discussion.
+Our program emphasizes experiential learning, including a practicum in London with public and private organizations that provide health-related services.

-The curriculum for this program was created to meet the academic needs and interests of students in pre-professional medical studies and public health majors and minors.
-Until recently, these programs were limited to Master’s students.
-However, if you’re an Anthropology, Economics, Political Science, Psychology, or Sociology major, you can now participate in this program, too.
+The curriculum for this program was created to meet the academic needs and interests of students in pre-professional medical studies and public health majors and minors, as well as students studying Anthropology, Economics, Political Science, Psychology, or Sociology.

-In the final two weeks of the term, you will participate in an extended field study trip to Kingston, Jamaica, with the University of the West Indies School of Nursing, Mona.
-There you will learn about the health care issues in a developing economy through lectures, discussions, and a practicum at community health clinics.
+In the final two weeks of the term, you participate in an extended field study trip to Kingston with the University of the West Indies School of Nursing, Mona.
+There you learn about the health care issues in a developing economy through lectures, discussions, and a practicum at community health clinics.

 These dates are preliminary and are subject to change.
 Students should not book flights according to these dates.